Health Effects of Exposure to Lead in Drinking Water

 Pregnant women are at special risk, because the lead they absorb crosses the placenta and enters the fetus.

 It’s important to remember that there is no known safe level of lead in a human body.
 The US Centers for Disease Control and Prevention (CDC) has set a blood reference value at 3.5 micrograms of lead per deciliter of blood (µg/dL).
-This is why the District Department of Energy and Environment (DOEE) has established a special program that offers a visit to the home of families of children diagnosed with a blood lead level at 3.5 µg/dL or above.
+This is why the District Department of Energy and Environment (DOEE) and DC Health established a special program that offers a visit to the home of families of children diagnosed with a blood lead level at 3.5 µg/dL or above.
 During this visit, trained staff provide education to the family about how to minimize the risk of exposure to lead, as well as some dust testing, to see whether lead-contaminated dust might be present in the home.

 Related Information